Applications for 2017 scholarships awarded through the CFCS Foundation available here.

 2016 recipient Andrew Hager

 Dave Page served in the Cedar Falls Community School District for fifteen years as an industrial technology teacher and football coach at Cedar Falls High.
 In 1983 Dave began a career as a real estate broker, owner and developer in the Cedar Falls area.
-His wife Karen and family have established this memorial scholarship fund to award $1000 annually to a deserving Cedar Falls High School graduating football player.
+His wife Karen and family have established this memorial fund to award a scholarship annually to a deserving Cedar Falls High School graduating football player.

 Travis Harting Memorial Scholarship